-Attendance and participation in class is required and cameras must be on for online lectures.
-Please inform your professor of absences in advance.
-Quizzes (pre-class) and assignments (post-class), 10% of grade: Brief online multiple choice quizzes on the reading material and pre-class video will be administered through the course site, and will close at 11:59pm the night before lecture.
+Brief online multiple choice quizzes on the reading material and pre-class video will be administered through the course site, and will close at 11:59pm the night before lecture.
 You should plan to log in and take the quiz well before the site closes; you cannot be excused from taking a quiz due to last minute connectivity problems.
 Pre-class quizzes provide a rapid assessment of your grasp of pre-lecture material, and will be graded pass/fail.
-In tallying your score on the quizzes, you are permitted to miss/drop one quiz, without penalty.
+You are permitted to miss/drop one quiz without penalty.
+Assignments (post-class), 10% of grade:

 The eleven written assignments posted on the course site should be completed after the lecture covering that material.
 They must be uploaded to Gradescope (see specific instructions on the course site) by 11:59pm the night before your next lecture.
-Late assignments will not receive any credit.
-Assignments are reviewed in the weekly recitations.
 These assignments are intended to provide timely feedback on your understanding of key concepts post-lecture and before exams.
-They are graded pass (check plus/check/check minus) or fail to promote learning.
+They are graded pass or fail to promote learning.
 In Gradescope, your assignment score is represented as follows: 4 = check plus, 3 = check, 2 = check minus, and 1 = incomplete/late.
 These numeric scores are provided as feedback only.
 In calculating course grades, scores of 4, 3, and 2 (check plus/check/check minus) are entered as "pass."
+Late or incomplete assignments do not receive credit.
+You are permitted to miss/drop one assignment without penalty.
+Assignments are reviewed in the weekly recitations.
 Practice problems (post-class):

 The class tabs often include practice problems that you can complete after class for extra practice.
 Answers are posted, as well as videos with a walk-though on solving the problems.
 You should complete the practice problem on your own before looking at the answers.
-Additional study materials (post-class):

-The recitation handouts (see below) include additional practice problems.
+Additional study materials (post-class): The recitation handouts (see below) include additional practice problems.
 Additional videos relating to the lecture topics are available for some classes in the post-class section of each class's tab.
-Exams, 90% of grade:
+Exams, 80% of grade:

-- 40% of grade: 2 hour midterm exam.
+- 35% of grade: 2 hour midterm exam.
 No make-ups.
-Note extended time. - 50% of grade: 2 hour cumulative final exam.
+Note extended time. - 45% of grade: 2 hour cumulative final exam.
 No make-ups.
 Note extended time. - If you have a conflict with the exam dates and times, you should not take this course.
 Recitations and Tutoring Recitations: